GERALD DAVIDSON AND THE COUNTRY VERSATILES

 Interational Fanfare Show in Nashville, Tennessee and at the World's Fair in

 Knoxville, Tennessee.
+He began playing bass for '' The Country Versatiles'' in 2004 and helps fill out the sound with his vocal harmonies.
 Over his musical career, Gord has had the opportunity to

 work with such noteables as George Jones, Tanya Tucker, Crystal Gale, Freddie

-Fender, The Jordenaires, and Tommy hunter to name a few.
-He gegan playing
+Fender, The Jordenaires, and Tommy Hunter to name a few, Currently, Gord lives in Kitchener with his daughter.